-- A. The Owner will occupy the premises during the entire period of construction. - B. Cooperate with Owner to minimize conflict, and to facilitate Owner's operations. - C. Contractor to comply with the Town noise ordinance.
+- A. The Owner will occupy the premises during the entire period of construction. - B. The one-way traffic and vehicle circulation shall be maintained at all times. - C. Cooperate with Owner to minimize conflict, and to facilitate Owner's operations. - D. Contractor to comply with the Town noise ordinance.
 With the agreement by the Town, the building may be opened and or closed outside of the scheduled/posted hours.
-Contractor is reminded that the building will remain in operation and will work with the Fire Department and Longmeadow representative to minimize disruption and to coincide with operations.